joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 [Problem statement slides](RISCV_Debug_Security_0613.pptx)

 ## Requirements
-- The debug access excpet the ones from System Bus Block should be regulated according to the privilege level (assign a privilege level to debug access).
+- The debug accesses excpet the ones from System Bus Block should be regulated according to the privilege levels (assigning a privilege level to debug access).
-- Less privileged debug access cannot peep/disturb the hart when it runs in higher privilege level (e.g. S mode debug privilege cannot witness/affect the trap handling in M mode).
+- Less privileged debug accesses cannot peep/interrupt/modify the hart when it runs in higher privilege level (e.g. S mode debug privilege cannot read/write/halt the trap handler or context switch in M mode).
-- Less privileged debug access cannot tamper resources belongs to more privileged level (e.g. S mode debug privilege level to access M mode CSR).
+- Less privileged debug accesses cannot tamper resources belongs to more privileged level (e.g. S mode debug privilege level to access M mode CSR or memory granted to M mode by PMP).
-- The ability to lock down debug accesses for ROM and enables it for Non-ROM execution (e.g. both ROM and Non-ROM can live in M mode, but they should be granted for debug differently).
+- The debug access can be conditional enabled for the same privilege level. (e.g. both ROM and Non-ROM can live in M mode, but the debugability should be granted differently).
+- Memory accesses from System Bus Blcok shall be regulated by IOPMP or something equivalent.

 ## Core changes

-### Machine Debug Security Control and Status Register **mdbgsec**
+### Machine Debug Security Control Register (mdbgsec)

 This CSR is WARL in M mode and RO in debug mode for all privilege levels.